gnosischain/documentation/updates/202212-bridges-pause.md

 ### Unpausing of Bridges

-There will be a 48 hour observation period post-merge to ensure that the chain finalizes without incident.
-Once this observation period has passed, the Gnosis Bridge Governance Multisig will execute the following transactions to restore the pre-Merge bridge limits.
+There will be an 96 hour observation period post-merge to ensure that the chain finalizes without incident.
+Once this observation period has passed without incident, the Gnosis Bridge Governance Multisig will execute the following transactions to restore the pre-Merge bridge limits.
+GnosisDAO may also elect to unpause the bridges earlier.

 | Bridge                                                                                                                             | Details                                                                                                                                       |
 | ---------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------- |